 Aloe vera is an extremely healing plant.
-More importantly though, it has been shown to absorb EMF radiation through it’s meaty leaves.
-It is a drought tolerant plant, so it is very easy to take care of and have around your home.
-Added benefit, if you or your children get a sunburn or small cut, this can come in very handy!
+More importantly, though, it has been shown to absorb EMF radiation through its meaty leaves.
+It is a drought-tolerant plant, so it is very easy to take care of and have around your home.
+An added benefit, if you or your children get a sunburn or small cut, this can come in very handy!

 Stone Lotus Flower